ShantanuSutar/Notes-App/README.md

 ## Feedback

-If you have any feedback, please reach out to us at shantanusutar17@gmail.com
+If you have any feedback, please reach out to me at shantanusutar17@gmail.com

 ## Features